tdhock/tdhock.github.io/_posts/2022-11-02-release-history.md

 ![plot of chunk heatMap](/assets/img/2022-11-02-release-history/heatMap-1.png)

-The heat map above shows a different display of the the same release data we saw earlier in the dot plot.
+The heat map above shows a summarized display of the release data we saw earlier in the dot plot.

 Next, we can apply a list of summary functions over all of the yearly counts, for each package, via